 Note that most fireplaces have a supporting Lintel.
 Never remove this without first supporting the remaining structure of the building.
 The stove of flue system must not be used to support the structure of the building.

-The fitting of the stove is different depending on whether the chimney is already lined of not.
+The fitting of the cassette stove is different depending on whether the chimney is already lined of not.
+The fitting in both scenarios is described below.
 Note that it is best practice to line every chimney.